-- 2) Excessive speeding. - 3) Failure to take proper care of the vehicle (washing, vacuuming, routine maintenance, etc.). - 4) Using the vehicle for personal use out of the employee's scope of employment.
+- Excessive speeding. - Failure to take proper care of the vehicle (washing, vacuuming, routine maintenance, etc.). - Parking any College-owned vehicle at a compromising establishment for non-business activities. - Using the vehicle for personal use outside of the employee's scope of employment.